 The Seijin Shiki Ceremony is a great PHOTO-OP, with all the 20 year-olds dressed to the nines- either traditionally or very eccentrically.
 Obviously there is also lots of good cheer in the air.

-In Tsukuba the Sejin Shiki will be held tomorrow ( January 10th) at CAPIO HALL from 1:30-3:30.
+In Tsukuba the Sejin Shiki will be held this coming Sunday ( January 7th) at CAPIO HALL from 1:30-3:30.
 If you hang out in front of that venue before and/or after the closed ceremony, you will be able to get some good shots.